msproul/AlpacaPi/README.md

 AlpacaPi is an open source project written in C/C++

+This project was intended primarily for use on the Raspberry Pi but will work on most any linux platform.
+I do my development and testing on desktop Ubuntu

 Use of this source code for private or individual use is granted Use of this source code, in whole or in part for commercial purpose requires written agreement in advance.